betrusted-io/xous-book/src/ch00-00-introduction.md

 Chapter [9 (PDDB)](ch09-00-pddb-overview.md) covers the Plausibly Deniable DataBase, and has sub-sections for both kernel and application developers.

+## Getting Help on Devices

+This book focuses on the Xous kernel.
+For device-specific questions (e.g., how to update or factory reset a Precusor), please [visit our wiki](https://github.com/betrusted-io/betrusted-wiki/wiki).
+You can also [join our Matrix community](https://matrix.to/#/#precursor.dev:matrix.org) and chat with our community members for help.

 ----------------

 ## Architecture